Content Calendar Prompts: Plan 4 Weeks in 30 Minutes

 Common mistakes

-• Over-planning every slot 4 weeks out — no room for the trend that broke yesterday
+• Over-planning every slot four weeks out — no room for the trend that broke yesterday.

-• Calendar built without checking last month’s metrics, so the same flops repeat
+• Building the calendar without checking last month’s metrics, so the same flops repeat.

-• Same format every day — the algorithm punishes monotony on most platforms
+• Same format every day — most platform algorithms punish monotony.

-• No pillar balance check — one pillar quietly eats 70% of slots and audience gets fatigued
+• No pillar-balance check — one pillar quietly eats 70% of slots and the audience fatigues.

-• Cadence set by ambition not capacity — burnout in week 3, dark calendar in week 4
+• Cadence set by ambition, not capacity — burnout in week 3, a dark calendar in week 4.

 Tags: #Prompt #Social media #Content calendar